The acrylic frame that came with my Anet A8 is not the most solid construction. Adding a spool holder on top of it doesn't make things better.

 I didn't print the case for the LCD as I don't need it; I'm using a Raspberry Pi Zero with OctoPrint and Printoid.
 This way I can control and monitor prints from my smartphone.
 I can even watch the print in progress as the Pi Zero has a camera attached to it.

-Some other parts that have been upgraded/added during this conversion;
+Some other parts that have been upgraded/added during this build;

 - Z-axis couplers; plum shaft